On this page...

 If the problem does not go away, you must go to the Emergency Department (A&E).
 There is a risk of permanent damage if priapism lasts longer than four hours.

-- Medicines, such as etilefrine or pseudoephidrine, which are usually given by mouth or may be given by injection into the penis.
-A different medicine which stops erections by lowering testosterone may also be used
+- Medicines, such as etilefrine or pseudoephedrine.
+These are usually given by mouth or may be given by injection into the penis.
+They may also use a different medicine which stops erections by lowering testosterone.

-- Numbing the penis with local anaesthetic and then using a small needle to check how much acid and oxygen there is in the blood.
-This procedure is very important to save future penile function
+- Numbing the penis with local anaesthetic and using a small needle to check how much acid and oxygen there is in the blood.
+This procedure is very important to save future penile function.

 - An operation – your haematology or andrology team can provide more information.